NSO icon 1.jpg NSO icon 2.pngNSO icon 3.jpgNSO icon 4.jpg

 Map of districts within West Yorkshire and Harrogate

-Non surgical oncology – or NSO for short - is the name given to services that provide treatment and care for cancer patients without surgery – mainly chemotherapy and radiotherapy.
+Non-surgical oncology – or NSO for short - is the name given to services that provide treatment and care for cancer patients without surgery – mainly chemotherapy and radiotherapy.

 NSO services in our region are organised in a unique way that was agreed more than 20 years ago.